Mirxa27/MirxaAgent/README.md

 <details>
 <summary><b>Would you like to try this?
 (HITL Demo)</b></summary>

-Experience CUGA's Human-in-the-Loop capabilities where the agent pauses for human approval at key decision points:
+Experience MirxaAgent's Human-in-the-Loop capabilities where the agent pauses for human approval at key decision points:

 ### Setup Steps: